GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 3. After the drafting is completed, the OC/SCDP member shares the draft internally or with experts to review for completeness.
 4. Both committees (OC/SDPC) approve the reviewed document.
 5. The OC/SDPC member then shares the approved SOP with GDI MB for authorization.
-6. GDI MB reviews the SOP and authorise or requests changes (repeat from Step 3)
+6. GDI MB reviews the SOP and vetoes its release (i.e., requests changes, going back to Step 3) or authorizes the SOP.

 7. OC/SDPC accessions ([7.2](#72-gdi-sop-accessioning-and-file-namin)) the authorised SOP according to agreed process and the SOP goes into production
 8. OC/SDPC initiates periodic review cycle (repeat Steps 3-6)